 - If the steps above do not help, remove the onboard battery and move the jumper again to clear the CMOS RTC RAM data.
 After the CMOS clearance, reinstall the battery. - You do not need to clear the RTC when the system hangs due to overclocking.
-For system failure due to overclocking, use the C.P.R.
-(CPU Parameter Recall) feature.
-Shut down and reboot the system so the BIOS can automatically reset parameter settings to default values. - Due to the chipset limitation, AC power off is required prior using C.P.R. function.
-You must turn off and on the power supply or unplug and plug the power cord before reboot the system.
+For system failure due to overclocking, use the CPU Parameter Recall (C.P.R.) feature.
+Shut down and reboot the system, then the BIOS automatically resets the parameter settings to default values. - Due to the chipset limitation, AC power off is required before you use the C.P.R. function.
+You must turn off and on the power supply or unplug and plug the power cord before rebooting the system.